 Take advantage of day passes which allow you to switch between buses and tube trains.
 A ride on the top of a London double-decker or a bendy bus is fun for the children.

-They may enjoy seeing the occasional mouse on the tube track, Oxford Circus and Leicester Square are good stations for spotting subterranean wildlife.
+Children may enjoy seeing the occasional mouse on the tube track, Oxford Circus and Leicester Square are good stations for spotting subterranean wildlife.
 There is a children’s book about the mice Underneath the Underground – by celebrity Anthea Turner and her sister, Wendy.
 It’s worth looking at this kids’ book about London.

 If you are a single Mum or Dad with children in strollers or buggies, there are a couple of tube stations with steep stairs, no escalators or lifts.
 Strangers will almost always help you carry your buggy, plus child, up the steps.
 Londoners may not smile or chat much, but they like to help.

-Bicycle Rickshaws are a new phenomenon I’ve taken one all the way from Covent Garden to the London Palladium.
+Bicycle Rickshaws are a new phenomenon in London.
+I’ve taken one all the way from Covent Garden to the London Palladium.
 I didn’t realise it was so far, or that we’d be in heavy traffic on the Tottenham Court Rd.
-It was scary, but great fun.

 There were 2 adults and 2 children in our party and it cost about $20.
 I would stick to using them in areas with light traffic, they are popular around Soho.
-They have been criticised for being dangerous and uninsured.
-Maybe it’s a risk, but it was fun as a one-off.

 Boris Bikes as they’re called by the locals is an initiative to get Londoners cycling.
 You’ll see stands of chunky-looking silver and blue bikes all over the capital.